bmbmbmbmbmbm/ping-gallery/README.md

 Frontend: React TS, Material UI

 I am very familiar with React and figured it would be the best choice to work with given the time constraint.
-I am also very familiar with MUI and chose to use it to avoid having set up a style sheet and reduce the amount of components needing to be made e.g., the gallery component is just a wrapper for an image list from MUI.
+I am also very familiar with MUI and chose to use it to avoid having to set up a style sheet and reduce the amount of components needing to be made e.g., the gallery component is just a wrapper for an image list from MUI rather than being directly made of HTML elements.

 Backend: Spring Boot Kotlin